Time is running out for one of England’s oldest and most exclusive rivalries | KRDO

 Cambridge fixtures for another five years, as well as the finals of the UK’s school and university cricket competitions, before another consultation with members in 2027.

-In a statement to CNN, Eton said it was “a huge privilege” to play at Lord’s again this year and thanked the MCC.
-CNN has contacted Harrow for comment but had not received a response at the time of publication.
+Eton and Harrow both said in separate statements to CNN that it was a “huge privilege” to play at Lord’s again this year and thanked the MCC.

 For those criticizing the fixture, it is steeped in elitism and serves only to perpetuate stereotypes that cricket is an upper-class sport, one in which public schoolboys play annually on its most hallowed ground where the England Women have never played a Test.